KomodoPlatform/developer-docs/docs/basic-docs/smart-chains/smart-chain-api/address.md

 **getsnapshot top**

-The `getsnapshot` method returns a snapshot of addresses and their amounts at the asset chain's current height.
+The `getsnapshot` method returns a snapshot of addresses and their amounts at the Smart Chain's current height.

 The method requires [addressindex](../smart-chain-setup/common-runtime-parameters.html#addressindex) to be enabled.